mattwarnerdev/GettingAndCleaningData/README.md

     * The second result is tidy because of the following reasons:
       * Like the first table, it contains only one observation per cell
       * Each row represents a summary for the given activity and subject/individual.
   * The Code Book:
-	  * This file!
+    * See CodeBook.md
-	* The exact recipe to go from raw data to tidy data:
+  * The exact recipe to go from raw data to tidy data is provided:
     * The R script names run_analysis.R